taxus-d/tarantas/src/sty/README.md

 * `foo.code.tex` contains most \def's.
 Look here if you want to know details.
-* `foo.sty` -- sets real behaviour using tools in aforementioned file and provides a public API of package.
+* `foo.sty` -- sets real behaviour using tools in aforementioned file and provides a public API of a package.
 It seems to be a convenient way to avoid name clushes with other packages.
 * `foo.def` -- boring definitions.
 Something like long list of math arrows.
     Quite often is used to set default values (pair separator etc.)